23P/Brorsen–Metcalf: Discovery

+1919 apparition

-On August 21, 1919, the comet was recovered by Joel Hastings Metcalf (Camp Idlewild, Vermont, United States) as 8th magnitude.
-Additional discoveries were made by Edward Barnard (Yerkes Observatory, Wisconsin, United States) on August 22, Michel Giacobini (Paris, France), Ostrovlev (Theodosia, Crimea) and Selavanov (Saint Petersburg).
+On 21 August 1919, the comet was recovered by Joel Hastings Metcalf (Camp Idlewild, Vermont, United States) as 8th magnitude.
+Additional discoveries were made by Edward Barnard (Yerkes Observatory, Wisconsin, United States) on 22 August, Michel Giacobini (Paris, France), Ostrovlev (Theodosia, Crimea) and Selavanov (Saint Petersburg).
 By the end of September 1919 it was confirmed as being the same as Brorsen's comet.

 The comet became visible with naked eye as a small hazy spot of light and on 6 October 1919 it was estimated to have a magnitude of 4.5.
 The comet had a slender tail with a length of 8,5 degrees.
 On the photographs of the comet on 22 October 1919 a disconnection event of the tail was visible, that probably started on 20 October.